sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 [OPTION END]

-Once you complete this tutorial, you can continue with [Level Up with the Mobile Development Kit](https://developers.sap.com/mission.mobile-dev-kit-level-up.html) mission.
+Once you complete this tutorial, you can continue with [Level Up with the mobile development kit](https://developers.sap.com/mission.mobile-dev-kit-level-up.html) mission.

 ---